Pivot tables are one of the most useful widgets for visualizing data. They enable you to quickly summarize and analyze large amounts of data.

 Tip: Right-click the value to add data bars to your pivot table.

-To add subtotals to rows:
+To add Grand Totals and Subtotals to rows:

-- Click on the menu of the Value in the data panel, or right-click on the value name (header) in the widget, and then click Subtotal by and the method.
+If you selected to display Subtotals, select the method by which to calculate them.
+Click the menu of the Value in the data panel, and then click Subtotal by and select the method.

-In the bottom example, Average is used to calculate the subtotal, and therefore calculates the average of all the average revenue values in the rows above the subtotal.
+In the bottom example, Average is used to calculate the Subtotal, and therefore calculates the average of all the average revenue values in the rows above the Subtotal.

 Grand totals aggregate the rows in the pivot table.